quantum-tinkerer/MeanFi/API_NOTES.md

   final points, cached nodes and cumulative evaluations.
 - SCF convergence uses reconstructed complex density-entry errors for every method.
 - Models own temperature and filling.
 Density results retain evaluation temperature and known internal/free energies.
-Default selected model results support energy helpers without extra matrix entries; arbitrary observable support remains explicit.
+Selected results expose stored energies as properties; observable helpers evaluate trial densities and require all contraction entries.
 - Entry errors consistently describe integrated real-space density.
 FermiSimplex applies its global worst-entry estimate to each entry; UniformGrid has separate coarse/fine entry estimates.
 These remain empirical estimates, not certificates.

+- Entropy defaults to one final SCF evaluation, even on failure with a valid state;
+  `compute_free_energy=False` skips it.
+All methods expose `errors.entropy`.
+- Finite systems share integrators, warn and ignore mesh sizes, and have zero integration error.
+Sparse-to-dense evaluation requires an explicit method.
+- Result records retain no hidden Model; SCF scalars delegate to the density.
+  Invalid filling and noninteger coordinates are rejected before numerical work.

 ## Still open

 - Adaptive AAA integration: currently requires a prescribed mesh.
 Its matrix-function estimate does not establish Brillouin-zone integration accuracy.
-- Finite-system selection: momentum-method compatibility is still resolved before finite-system evaluation; prescribed finite calculations retain prescribed error semantics.
-A dedicated finite-system contract could simplify this later.
-- Sparse backend defaults: automatic finite-temperature sparse selection requires an explicit supported method.
-Choosing dense evaluation must remain explicit.
 - Further consolidation of physical-input validation and unsupported-configuration errors, and of public-call versus integration-setting tolerance overrides.
-- Entropy approximation remains a diagnostic available for AAA only.
-A universal thermodynamic-error bound would need further analysis; no such target is implied.
+- Entropy accuracy beyond the density-selected approximation: the shared diagnostic remains `None` where total error cannot be estimated.
+There is no entropy target.

 EDIIS remains an internal-energy optimizer with no automatic switching.
 Entropy introduces no accuracy target or stopping criterion.